 What's the latest PUBG update for Xbox One and PS4?

 Since Season 6, developer PUBG Corporation has tried to align its PC and console updates more closely.
-Usually it takes about two weeks before consoles catch up with the PC version of the game, but that gap has closed recently, particularly with the release of Season 7 which arrived April 28.
-It brings all the goodies from the PC version, including new Vikendi and the Survivor Pass: Cold Front.
+Usually it takes about two weeks before consoles catch up with the PC version of the game, but that gap has closed recently, which is great news for console players who want to play the latest updates as soon as possible.

 Can I play PUBG on mobile?